BR19-gh/myportfolioNew/README.md

-<h1 style="color: red;">Outdated Portfilio</h1>
+<h1 style="color:red;">Outdated Portfilio</h1>
-# ......
-# My portfolio

 ## Overview

-This is my updated Portfolio, created using React, Redux, Bootstrap and several npm packages, you can use its templates for personal purposes only.
+This is my Portfolio, created using React, Redux, Bootstrap and several npm packages, you can use its templates for personal purposes only.

 ## Installation